-In 2020 NT Farmers proposed the Indigenous Agriculture Development Project (IADP) to assist Indigenous groups in Australia to enter the agriculture, forestry and fisheries industry.
+In 2020 NT Farmers proposed the Indigenous Agriculture Development Project (IADP) to assist Indigenous groups in Australia to enter the agriculture, fisheries and forestry industry.
 NT Farmers highlight that Strategic Aboriginal Water Reserves represent an untapped opportunity to develop successful businesses on the Indigenous Estate.
-The IDAP has been put forward as a mechanism to support and include Indigenous people through the end-to-end process of conceptualising and establishing their own Agribusiness enterprises on Country.61 The IADP also proposes the development of an 'Indigenous Food Futures' network, which seeks to provide education field days on Country for Indigenous Australians.
+The IADP has been put forward as a mechanism to support and include Indigenous people through the end-to-end process of conceptualising and establishing their own Agribusiness enterprises on Country.
+62 The IADP also proposes the development of an 'Indigenous Food Futures' network, which seeks to provide education field days on Country for Indigenous Australians.
 With a focus on mentoring, advocating and opportunity identification, it is hoped that investing in programs such as this will expose aspiring Indigenous individuals to the opportunities offered by agriculture and provide guidance on the process involved to directly engage with the sector.
-62 Ultimately, the IADP serves as a key example of initiatives and programs in need of support to enable greater Indigenous inclusion and representation throughout Australian agriculture.
-61 NT Farmers, 2021, Indigenous Agriculture Development project (2020) $^{^{\}rm 62}$ NT Farmers, 2020, Indigenous Agriculture Development Project 4.
-Embedding cultural awareness within the industry Consultation indicated that one of the most significant barriers to attracting and retaining more Indigenous participation in contemporary agriculture is a lack of cultural awareness and cultural competency within organisations, sectors, training and education forums and other everyday industry settings.
-Greater cultural competency and awareness building can be integrated into the everyday functions of all industry workplaces, including within and between peak industry bodies. research and development corporations and contemporary agribusinesses of all sizes, to support and enhance opportunities for Indigenous engagement.
+63 Ultimately, the IADP serves as a key example of initiatives and programs in need of support to enable greater Indigenous inclusion and representation throughout Australian agriculture.
+63 NT Farmers, 2020, Indigenous Agriculture Development Project 62 NT Farmers, 2021, Indigenous Agriculture Development project (2020) 4.
+Embedding cultural awareness within the industry Consultation indicated that one of the most significant barriers to attracting and retaining more Indigenous participation in contemporary agriculture is a lack of cultural awareness and cultural competency within organisations, sectors, training and education forums, and other everyday industry settings.
+Greater cultural competency and awareness building can be integrated into the everyday functions of all industry workplaces, including within and between peak industry bodies, research and development corporations and contemporary agribusinesses of all sizes, to support and enhance opportunities for Indigenous engagement.
 Small family agricultural businesses also have the opportunity to engage with and endorse larger organisations who embrace these principles.

-'The cultural element needs to be embedded from the get-go' - Indigenous stakeholder When considering the future of agricultural work and training pathways, for example Jackaroo and Jillaroo programs designed to capture the potential of school-leavers, both industry and Indigenous consultation highlighted an inherent risk that a lack of cultural sensitivity, respect and inclusion from participants can deter Indigenous participation.
+'The cultural element needs to be embedded from the get-go.' - Indigenous stakeholder When considering the future of agricultural work and training pathways, for example Jackaroo and Jillaroo programs designed to capture the potential of school-leavers, both industry and Indigenous consultation highlighted an inherent risk that a lack of cultural sensitivity, respect and inclusion from participants can deter Indigenous participation.
 In part this can be attributed to a lack of cultural awareness training in high schools and other educational environments, as well as vocational and higher education.
-For educational institutions and programs with a specific focus on agriculture, inclusion of cultural awareness units to avoid instances of insensitivity in these kinds of programs merits greater focus.
-More formally, current contemporary Australian major agribusinesses, particularly those engaged in the pastoral sector, are committed to increasing education of workforce members on cultural competency.
-In the past, limited education in this space has enabled a workplace culture where Indigenous participants are isolated and lack the support needed to make viable economic contributions.
-Agricultural businesses of all sizes and localities have made significant progress to ensuring Indigenous participation, respect and increased cultural awareness is increasingly embedded into organisational culture.
+For educational institutions and programs with a specific focus on agriculture, inclusion of cultural awareness units to drive greater awareness and understanding within these programs merits greater focus.
+More formally, current contemporary Australian major agribusinesses, particularly those engaged in the pastoral sector, are committed to increasing the education of workforce members on cultural competency.
+In the past, limited education in this space has enabled a workplace culture where Indigenous participants are isolated and lack the support needed to make viable contributions.
+It should be acknowledged however that agricultural businesses of all sizes and localities have made significant progress to ensuring Indigenous participation, respect and increased cultural awareness is increasingly embedded into organisational culture.
 This includes appreciating and acknowledging differences and different cultural needs.
 The current makeup of the agricultural workforce at the board and executive level is currently not reflective of the diversity of industry, specifically with respect to current Indigenous contributions both pre and post farm-gate.
 Company-wide training and education programs, as well as embedding diversity initiatives in company strategies, were all raised as mechanisms to ensure inclusion and diversity permeate corporate culture in agriculture.
 Tangible action is required across the agricultural landscape, and there is significant opportunity for industry, advocacy bodies and peak councils to lead and support this change.